uwescience/myria-docs/developer.markdown

 * On Mac OS X, you can obtain `git` by installing the XCode command line tools.
 * On many flavors of Linux, you can obtain `git` via your package manager, usually under the package name `git-core`.
   * For instance, on  Ubuntu: `sudo apt-get install git-core`
-* On Windows, I'm not sure.
-Use Google, and then please update this Wiki page.
+* On Windows, one easy option is to install [Github for Windows](https://windows.github.com/).

 ### Configure your name and email address